opencybersecurityalliance/stix-shifter/README.md

 ## Guide for creating new adapters

-If you wish create a new adapter for STIX-shifter, the [developer guide](adapter-guide/develop-stix-adapter.md) will take you through the process.
+If you want to create a new adapter for STIX-shifter, see the [developer guide](adapter-guide/develop-stix-adapter.md)

 ## Licensing